lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 ### Right-Handed View Space

-The right-handed projected view space coordinate system for DirectX is the frame {math}`(\mathbf{0}, (\mathbf{\hat{x}}, \mathbf{\hat{y}}, \mathbf{\hat{z}}))` in {math}`\mathbb{RP}^{3}`, where {math}`\mathbf{\hat{x}} = [1, 0, 0]^{T}`, {math}`\mathbf{\hat{y}} = [0, 1, 0]^{T}`,
+The right-handed view coordinate system for DirectX is the frame {math}`(\mathbf{0}, (\mathbf{\hat{x}}, \mathbf{\hat{y}}, \mathbf{\hat{z}}))` in {math}`\mathbb{RP}^{3}`,
+where {math}`\mathbf{\hat{x}} = [1, 0, 0]^{T}`, {math}`\mathbf{\hat{y}} = [0, 1, 0]^{T}`,
 {math}`\mathbf{\hat{z}} = [0, 0, 1]^{T}` where {math}`\mathbf{\hat{z}}` points out of the view volume towards
 the viewer.
 This is a right-handed coordinate system.
 The clip coordinate system for DirectX is the canonical left-handed one.
 The orthogonal transformations are given by

 ```{math}
 Q^{DirectX}_{lh} = Q^{DirectX}_{rh} = I